niranjan910/Sleep-pattern-Analysis-/README.md

 # Data Structure & Initial Checks

-The project's dataset, `sleep_data.csv`, was sourced from Kaggle and includes detailed information on working individuals across the United States.
+The project's dataset, `sleep_data.csv`, includes detailed information on working individuals across the United States.
 The cleaned data set redy for visualization, `cleaned_sleep_data.csv`.
 The primary data fields are as follows: